nsidc/granule-metgen/README.md

 | collection_temporal_override  | Source        |

 #### Spatial Polygon Generation
-MetGenC includes optimized polygon generation capabilities for creating spatial coverage polygons from point data, particularly useful for LIDAR flightline data. **This feature is optional and enabled by default.**
+MetGenC includes optimized polygon generation capabilities for creating spatial coverage polygons from point data, particularly useful for LIDAR flightline data. **This feature is optional but enabled by default.** To disable or to change values, the .ini file for the collection needs to be edited.

 When a granule has an associated `.spatial` file containing geodetic point data (≥3 points), MetGenC will automatically generate an optimized polygon to enclose the data points instead of using the basic point-to-point polygon method.
 This results in more accurate spatial coverage with fewer vertices.